fitztrev/docs/docs/local-setup/bloop.md

 # Bloop for hacking lila scala code

+### NOTE - Much of this section is out of date.
+Sbt is now a metals build server, and many prefer it to bloop.

 [bloop](https://scalacenter.github.io/bloop/) is a build server.
 It's the best way to work on lila.

 Install it with your package manager and create a userland systemd service for it.